Early Cubist Painting

 see: 20th Century Painters.

-The year 1907 must have been exceptionally stimulating for the Spanish master.
-He was in the middle of his African or Negro period (1906-7), during which he was absorbing the primitivism and aesthetics of African tribal art - a process which culminated in Les Demoiselles d'Avignon (1907, MoMA, New York), as well as oils like Head (1907, Barnes Foundation), Bust of a Woman (1907, MoMA, NY) and Nude (Bust) (1907, Hermitage, St Petersburg).
+As it was, the year 1907 was exceptionally stimulating for Picasso.
+He was in the middle of his African or Negro period (1906-7), during which he was absorbing the aesthetics of African tribal art - a process which as we have just seen culminated in Les Demoiselles d'Avignon, as well as oils like Head (1907, Barnes Foundation), Bust of a Woman (1907, MoMA, NY) and Nude (Bust) (1907, Hermitage, St Petersburg).
 Other vivid examples of his 'African' paintings of the time include: Woman with a Fan (1907, Hermitage, St Petersburg) and Dance of the Veils (Nude with Drapery) (1907, Hermitage, St Petersburg).
 In 1908, he continued with the primitivist style of Les Demoiselles, executing a number of ethnic-style works with well-modelled, angular bodies.
 They include: Seated Woman (1908, Hermitage, St Petersburg), Dryad (1908, Hermitage, St Petersburg), and Farm Woman (Full-Length) (1908, Hermitage, St Petersburg).
 Only in his mid/late-1908 works such as Friendship (1908, Pushkin Museum, Moscow) and Three Women (1908, Pushkin Museum), does the influence of Cezanne begin to emerge.

 At the start of 1907, Braque was known as a member of Fauvism, the high-fashion style of colourism which had burst onto the Parisian art world in 1905.
 However two events in 1907 would rapidly change his life.
 First, he was bowled over by the major Cezanne retrospective, at the Salon d'Automne.
 Second, his dealer Daniel-Henry Kahnweiler introduced him to Apollinaire and Picasso.
 Braque visited the latter at his studio in the tumbledown Bateau Lavoir complex in the Rue Ravignan, Montmartre, where he was profoundly impressed by Les Demoiselles.
 Indeed, he was so taken with it, that he abandoned Fauvism and spent the next six months working on a new picture - Large Nude (1908, Musee National d'Art Moderne, Centre Georges Pompidou) - which required him to transform his whole method of painting.